Skip to main content Skip to footer

 • Low impact/low effort: Rendering little impact for little effort, these actions are often not worth the time.
 However, it could be necessary to build these out in order to support higher-impact projects.

-• Low impact/high effort: Unless absolutely necessary, options in this quadrant should be ignored.
-They use up a lot of resources and deliver little in exchange.
+• Low impact/high effort: Tasks in this quadrant are known as “time-wasters” or “thankless tasks”).
+Unless absolutely necessary, options in this quadrant should be ignored.
+They tend to use up a lot of resources and deliver little in exchange.

 • High impact/high effort: Often referred to as the “challenge quadrant,” this quadrant will likely require the most discussion.
 Because of the high effort required, there’s a degree of risk involved.
 You’ll want to converse with your team to navigate through this quadrant in detail to determine the best action plan.